U-TRAX Quite Deep Music

 Ironically, this also means that the last U-TRAX and Phoq U releases were simply not widely available and some of these releases at one point were selling at 150 euros on the internet.

 This interest in the old U-TRAX music, combined with the suprise release in 2017 of the Culture Clash album, made by DJ White Delight, DJ Zero One and TJ Tape TV back in 1992, inspired label boss White Delight to reboot the record label.
-2018 sees a soft launch, with some old U-TRAX and Phoq U releases being made available again through Triple Vision Distribution from October 5 onwards.
-Then in 2019 we will shift into a high gear, with some exciting re-releases and new releases.
+2018 saw a soft launch, with some old U-TRAX and Phoq U releases being made available again through Triple Vision Distribution.
+Then in 2019 we shifted into a higher gear, with twelve exciting re-releases and new releases.
+For 2020 we are preparing some album releases with beautiful electronic music for head, heart and hips, to finally start carrying out what we had planned from the start of our reboot.
 We will keep you posted on this website and through our social media accounts!